10 Remote Work Strategies for Traveling Parents (2025 Guide)

 Boundaries you can say out loud

-- "We travel slow: minimum 4 weeks per stop when school/work is full."
+• “We travel slow: minimum 4 weeks per stop when we’re all busy.”

 Where we choose to stay (to enable this)